XpiritBV/ContainerWorkshop-Docs/Lab6-Kubernetes.md

 ```

 ### Dealing with pods
-Now let's see if we can get some information about the Pod that was created for us by the Deployment, by using `kubectl get pods`:
+Now let's see if we can get some information about the pod that was created for us by the Deployment, by using `kubectl get pods`:

 ```
 kubectl get pods